sivaramsk/cloud-platform/cloudplatform/aks/README.md

 2. Execure `az login` from your command line.
 3. Follow the instructions to autheticate your command line.

+Create Blob store for remote Statefile:
+1. Go the storage account that would be used for this cluster creation.
+2. Create a new container storage (blob store).
+3. Mark the name of the new container created for subsequent usage.

 Configure the variables wth the credentials:
 1. Run the command `az ad sp create-for-rbac --skip-assignment`
 ```